ItsMayonesa/FFTester/README.md

 # FFTester
-A little program to experiment with ffmpeg
+A little program made to experiment with ffmpeg